Pick Your Own - Open

-Yes, we are pleased to announce the launch of Sophie's Tea Tent - new for Summer 2019!
-Sophie is open every day from 10:30am - 5:30pm serving tea, coffee, cakes, ice creams (including Solley's Kentish soft scoop) cold drinks, crisps and cookies.
+We are pleased to announce the launch of Sohpie's Tea Tent - new for Summer 2019!
+Sophie is open every day from 10:30am - 5:30pm through until Sunday 22nd September, serving tea, scones, cakes, ice creams (including Solley's Kentish soft scoop) cold drinks, crisps and cookies.
 Plenty of seating is available, both indoors and outdoors.

 Do you have toilets?

 Yes, we have one portaloo and one disabled portaloo.

 No, not at present.